Thyroid hormones

-Thyroid hormones are two hormones produced and released by the thyroid gland, triiodothyronine (T_{3}) and thyroxine (T_{4}).
+Thyroid hormones are two hormones produced and released by the thyroid gland: triiodothyronine (T_{3}) and thyroxine (T_{4}).
 They are tyrosine-based hormones that are primarily responsible for regulation of metabolism.
-T_{3} and T_{4} are partially composed of iodine, derived from food.
-A deficiency of iodine leads to decreased production of T_{3} and T_{4}, enlarges the thyroid tissue and will cause the disease known as simple goitre.
+T_{3} and T_{4} are partially composed of iodine, which is derived from food.
+A deficiency of iodine leads to decreased production of T_{3} and T_{4}, enlarges the thyroid tissue, and causes the disease known as simple goitre.

 The major form of thyroid hormone in the blood is thyroxine (T_{4}), whose half-life of around one week is longer than that of T_{3}.
 In humans, the ratio of T_{4} to T_{3} released into the blood is approximately 14:1.
 T_{4} is converted to the active T_{3} (three to four times more potent than T_{4}) within cells by deiodinases (5′-deiodinase).
 These are further processed by decarboxylation and deiodination to produce iodothyronamine (T_{1}a) and thyronamine (T_{0}a).
 All three isoforms of the deiodinases are selenium-containing enzymes, thus dietary selenium is essential for T_{3} production.
 Calcitonin, a peptide hormone produced and secreted by the thyroid, is usually not included in the meaning of "thyroid hormone".

 Thyroid hormones are one of the factors responsible for the modulation of energy expenditure.
 This is achieved through several mechanisms, such as mitochondrial biogenesis and adaptive thermogenesis.

 American chemist Edward Calvin Kendall was responsible for the isolation of thyroxine in 1915.
 In 2020, levothyroxine, a manufactured form of thyroxine, was the second most commonly prescribed medication in the United States, with more than 98 million prescriptions.
 Levothyroxine is on the World Health Organization's List of Essential Medicines.